RasaHQ/rasa/docs/user-guide/docker/building-in-docker.rst

+:desc: Learn how to build a Rasa assistant in Docker.

 .. _building-in-docker:

 Building a Rasa Assistant in Docker
 ===================================

 If you don't have a Rasa project yet, you can build one in Docker without having to install Rasa Open Source on your local machine.
-If you already have a model you're satisfied with, skip ahead to :ref:`deploying-rasa-in-docker-compose` to deploy your model.
+If you already have a model you're satisfied with, go to :ref:`how-to-deploy` to learn how to deploy your model.

 .. contents::
    :local: